Warm German Potato Salad Recipe

 In fact, dressing those potatoes while they’re warm helps them absorb even more of the delicious, tangy bacon vinaigrette dressing that we’re tossing them with.

 This simple potato salad is the perfect accompaniment to your favorite BBQ dishes.
 From grilled sausages, to burgers, chicken breasts or pork tenderloin.
 The tangy vinaigrette is the perfect match for smoky fare.
+Plus, since there’s no mayo, it’s perfect for potlucks.

 It’s similar to my Grilled Potato Salad, but it’s a bit more rich with the bacon that’s running through it.

-How to Make Warm German Potato Salad
+How to Make It

-• Boil potatoes.
+• Boil the potatoes.
 Cover with water and bring to a boil, cook until just tender, 10-15 minutes drain.

 • Peel the potatoes (optional) then slice or dice into bite sized pieces.